 A few more housekeeping items to help you on the road!

 - Pump on the go!
 If you need to pump be sure to get the travel adapter for your pump so you can pump on the road!
 Be sure to pack your ice pack and a little cooler to keep the milk cold!
+Discover more tips and ideas while breastfeeding and pumping while traveling here.

 - Bring a road atlas as back up insurance in case your GPS goes out.
 Getting lost with a baby in the car should not be a thing.

-- Make sure the car road trip ready.
+- Make sure the car road-trip-ready.
 Plenty of gas, oil changed, the air in the tires, spare tire ready to go.
 Little things to give you peace of mind while you are on the road.

 Need a few more road trip tips?
 Check out these tips by Travel With A Plan, To Master The Family Road Trip.